cBioPortal/datahub/seedDB/README.md

 These files are MySQL database dump files for seeding a new instance of the cBioPortal database.
 They contain all the necessary background data for a properly functioning cBioPortal website, including cancer types, genes, uniprot-mappings, drug and network data.

 The database schema and cBioPortal release follows different numbering cycles since cBioPortal 1.5.0 and database schema 2.1.0.
-This means that the version numbers won't be identical. cBioPortal 1.9.0 with database schema 2.4.0 removed PDB annotations from the database.
+This means that the version numbers won't be identical.

 Instructions for building and updating seedDBs [HERE](#for-developers)

+Propective updates to gene and gene alias tables in seedDB is every 6 months.

 ## Release Notes
 ### Latest seed database